 • FERC review of the FLA

-• Issuance of FERC acceptance letter
+• FERC will issue an acceptance letter

-• Preparation of final EA or EIS
+• FERC will prepare a final EA or EIS

 For more information contact Matt Miller at 715-737-1353, or written communication related to the Gile Flowage Storage Reservoir Project licensing can be mailed to: